-In my first blog on what 35 years in the flooring industry has taught me focused on mainly contracting in general but here, the financial side is where the BIG mistakes are made!
-Especially if you are a less experienced contractor like I was at 18! if you think about it, we are contractors! we know how to do our job, we can remove flooring, prep floors and install new but we are not accountants or financial planners, we often do not understand that world BUT we better learn fast if we are to be successful! check out the lessons i had to learn.
+In my first blog on "What 35 years in the flooring industry has taught me" focused on mainly contracting in general but here, the financial side is where the BIG mistakes are made!
+Especially if you are a less experienced contractor like I was at 18!
+Think about it, we are contractors!
+We know how to do our job, we can remove flooring, prep floors and install new... but we are NOT accountants or financial planners, and we often do not understand that world.
+BUT we better learn fast if we are to be successful!
+Check out the lessons I had to learn.

 1. PAY THE IRS FIRST… THEN PAY THE MAFIA!